Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

   - "0.0.0.0:53"
 ```

-> **Note:** This add-on uses `host_network: true`, so it shares the HA machine's network stack.
-Port 53 on your HA machine will be claimed by this add-on — make sure nothing else is using it (e.g. `systemd-resolved`).
+> **Note:** This App uses `host_network: true`, so it shares the HA machine's network stack.
+Port 53 on your HA machine will be claimed by this App — make sure nothing else is using it (e.g. `systemd-resolved`).

 ---